 Repeat the steps above to record a second dataset.
 You may use a different starting position or room that meets the requirements.

-When you’re done, you should have two datasets in the directory you specified earlier.
+When you’re done, you should have two datasets in the save directory, which is

 Dataset Folder Structure

 Change the dataset folder names to end up with the following dataset structure:

 VI_calib0/ ├── capture_info.json ├── imu0/ ├── ir0/ └── ir1/ VI_calib1/

 Before sending the datasets to Slamcore, ensure that the sequences recorded are suitable for calibration by running SLAM on them.